-- Provide a range of fair equitable outcomes – we look at the facts of your matter and offer advice on what a fair and equitable range of outcomes could be if you did end up in court.
+- Provide a range of fair and equitable outcomes – we look at the facts of your matter and offer advice on what a fair and equitable range of outcomes could be if you did end up in Court.

 - Mediate with and between the couple to reach an agreement in the fair and equitable range on property, parenting, child support and maintenance matters.